 MVRDV designs futuristic villa with sea views in Tainan, Taiwan

-Y house is a single family residence for those wishing to spend their weekends in this futuristic space, on the top of Y-shaped floors and who enjoy cooking in the open kitchen.
+MVRDV’s Y House looks set to become the focal point of a new residential development, serving as a weekend retreat for city workers.
+Situated in Northeast Tainan, the 330m2 villa gives an identity to an otherwise nondescript site, standing out amongst the rest and marking the development from a distance.
+A 40-minute drive from Tainan city and the sea, the Y house is a single-family residence for those wishing to spend their weekends in this futuristic space, on the top of Y-shaped floors and who enjoy cooking in the open kitchen.
 The villa’s living space is on a semi-floating deck with seats forming part of a sloped wall that also integrates a bookshelf.
-A special attraction is the swimming pool on the roof cradled in the hollow of the Y and the site of the project is an approximate 40-minute drive between Tainan city and the sea.
+A special attraction is the swimming pool on the roof cradled in the hollow of the Y.

-The 330m2 villa looks out onto its surroundings with living spaces raised up on a four-floor stem.
+This 330m2 villa looks out onto its surroundings with living spaces raised up on a four-floor stem.
 On the rooftop is a private swimming pool that takes the building’s prime location, cradled in the dip of the Y-shaped structure.
-The villa sits within a tranquil pool with small gardens and stepping-stone pathways, the positioning and orientation of which is all arranged according to the practice of Feng Shui.
+The villa sits within a tranquil pool with small gardens and stepping-stone pathways, the positioning and orientation of which are all arranged according to the practice of Feng Shui.
 Large, circular windows puncture the concrete shell of the building giving light and airy interiors without interrupting the Y shape of the villa.
+In the top volume, the dining space is sandwiched between two tribunes which not only provide access to the solarium and changing rooms before leading up to the rooftop pool but gives extra storage and spaces on which to relax.
+Even here windows are cut, looking both down into the calm pool below and up into the one above; letting the dappled light

-The project is MVRDV’s second project set for realisation in Tainan after winning the competition to transform the T-Axis in downtown Tainan with The Urbanist Collaborative and LLJ Architects.
-This transformation aims to reconnect the city with nature and its waterfront, by creating a lagoon on the site of the former China-Town Mall and a green corridor with public interventions along Haian Road.
+Y House is MVRDV’s second project for realisation in Tainan after winning the competition to transform the T-Axis in downtown Tainan with The Urbanist Collaborative and LLJ Architects.
+This transformation of the T-axis is aimed at reconnecting the city with nature and its waterfront, by creating a lagoon on the site of the former China-Town Mall and a green corridor with public interventions along Haian Road.

 For more information visit the project page here